 The wool underwear that came out best - Thanks to a completely unique knitting method

-From a dilapidated old prayer house in the village of Lyngstad, Brit sat and knitted the wool sweater that would eventually turn out to win awards and come out best in Sintef reports.
+From a dilapidated old house of worship in the village of Lyngstad, Brit sat knitting the wool sweater that would eventually win awards and come out on top in Sintef reports.

 The year is 1995.

-Brit is called by Arvid Påsche who has heard about a revolutionary wool sweater that kept someone warm, in extreme cold down to -40 on Svalbard.
+Brit gets a call from Arvid Påsche who has heard about a revolutionary wool sweater that kept someone warm in extreme cold down to -40 in Svalbard.
 He wants to come on a company visit.

-Modestly, Brit replies that she knits her woolen products in a basement of an old prayer house.
+Brit modestly replies that she knits her wool products in a basement of an old house of worship.

 Arvid takes the trip anyway, because this knitting technique was something he had to look into more closely.